mischnic/parcel-ssg/website/src/getting-started/migration.md

 <error>

 **Note**: Adding the `type="module"` attribute also affects the loading behavior of scripts.
 Classic scripts are "render blocking", meaning the rest of the HTML document is not parsed until script execution is complete.
 Module scripts are not render blocking, and execution is deferred until the HTML is fully parsed.
-Parcel inserts the `defer` attribute automatially to match this behavior in older browsers and in development mode.
+Parcel inserts the `defer` attribute automatically to match this behavior in older browsers and in development mode.
 This means features like `document.write` do not work in module scripts.
 If you are relying on these features, either migrate to modern APIs or continue using a classic script for that part of your app.
 See the docs on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts) to learn more about the differences between modules and classic scripts.
 </error>

 See [Classic scripts](/languages/javascript/#classic-scripts) for more details about classic scripts vs module scripts.

 ### Importing non-code assets from JavaScript